yuxuanzhuang/batter/docs/remd_submission.rst

 REMD submission flow
 ====================

-When ``sim.remd`` is enabled, production jobs are submitted per-component rather than per-window.
+When ``run.remd`` is enabled, production jobs are submitted per-component rather than per-window.
+REMD input files are always prepared; the toggle only controls whether they are submitted.
 Key behaviours:

 * Under ``fe/<comp>/``, REMD groupfiles live in ``remd/`` with component-agnostic names